The Museum will re-open on Saturday 20 October

-Following the flash floods in Great Missenden over the late May Bank Holiday weekend, the Roald Dahl Museum galleries are currently closed until further notice.
+The flash floods in Great Missenden over the late May Bank Holiday weekend caused the Museum to close due to damage to the galleries.

-The good news is that the flood damage was limited to one end of the site and Roald Dahl’s archive and Writing Hut were untouched.
-However, the most affected gallery will need a full refit, to guard against long-term water damage.
-We’re working hard to plan and schedule in this unexpected work and look forward to reopening looking smarter than ever.
+The good news was that the flood damage was limited to one end of the site and Roald Dahl’s archive and Writing Hut were untouched.
+However, the most affected gallery needed a full refit, to guard against long-term water damage.

 The Museum Shop, a treasure-trove of Roald Dahl books, toys, games and gifts remains open Tuesday to Friday from 10am to 5pm and on Saturday 10am to 4pm, alongside other independent gift stores and boutiques in the village.
 Get kitted out for summer with a giant peach t-shirt, a Matilda picnic lunch bag, and a BFG waterbottle.